Roman Curia: Structure

+Despite this general structure, some curial institutions have a different structure either due to a special law made for the curial institution or because of the nature of the curial institution (Praedicate evangelium, Article 13 § 2).
+Some examples of curial institutions with a special structure are the Apostolic Penitentiary (Praedicate evangelium, Article 190) and the Tribunal of the Roman Rota (Praedicate evangelium, Article 201).

-In the event of the Apostolic See becoming vacant, all the Heads of Curial Institutions and Members cease to hold office.
-Exceptions to this rule are the Major Penitentiary, who continues to carry out the ordinary business within his competence, proposing to the College of Cardinals those matters which he would report to the Roman Pontiff, and the Almoner of His Holiness, who continues in the exercise of works of charity according to the same criteria used during the pontificate, remaining in the employ of the College of Cardinals until the election of the new Roman Pontiff.
-During the vacancy of the See, the Secretaries are responsible for the ordinary government of curial institutions, taking care only of matters of ordinary administration.
-Within three months of the election of the Roman Pontiff they are to be confirmed in their office by him.
-The Master of Papal Liturgical Celebrations assumes the duties provided for in the norms concerning the vacancy of the Apostolic See and the election of the Roman Pontiff (Praedicate Evangelium, Article 18).
+In the event of the Apostolic See becoming vacant, all the heads of curial institutions and members cease to hold office.
+Exceptions to this rule include the Major Penitentiary, who continues to carry out the ordinary business within his competence, proposing to the College of Cardinals those matters that he would report to the Roman Pontiff; and the almoner of His Holiness, who continues in the exercise of works of charity according to the same criteria used during the pontificate, remaining in the employ of the College of Cardinals until the election of the new Roman Pontiff.
+During the vacancy of the Apostolic See, the secretaries are responsible for the ordinary government of curial institutions, taking care only of matters of ordinary administration.
+Within three months of the election of the Roman Pontiff, they are to be confirmed in their office by him.
+The Master of Papal Liturgical Celebrations assumes the duties provided for in the norms concerning the vacancy of the Apostolic See and the election of the Roman Pontiff (Praedicate evangelium, Article 18).

 Secretariat

 Secretariat of State

-The Secretariat of State is the oldest dicastery in the Roman Curia, the government of the Roman Catholic Church.
+The Secretariat of State is the oldest dicastery in the Roman Curia.
 As the Papal Secretariat, it closely assists the Roman Pontiff in the exercise of his supreme mission.
-It comprises three sections: the Section for General Affairs, under the direction of the Substitute, with the assistance of the Assessor; the Section for Relations with States and International Organizations, under the direction of its Secretary, with the assistance of the Undersecretary and an Undersecretary for the multilateral sector; the Section for the Diplomatic Staff of the Holy See, under the direction of the Secretary for Papal Representations, with the assistance of an Undersecretary.
-The current Secretary of the State is Pietro Cardinal Parolin.
+It comprises three sections: the Section for General Affairs, under the direction of the Substitute, with the assistance of the Assessor; the Section for Relations with States and International Organizations, under the direction of its secretary, with the assistance of the undersecretary and an undersecretary for the multilateral sector; and the Section for the Diplomatic Staff of the Holy See, under the direction of the secretary for papal representations, with the assistance of an undersecretary.
+The current secretary of the state is Pietro Cardinal Parolin.

 Section for General Affairs

-The Section for General Affairs is responsible for dealing with the following matters concerning the daily service of the Roman Pontiff: to examine those matters which is necessary to deal with matters outside the ordinary competence of the Curial Institutions and other bodies of the Apostolic See, and to foster coordination among these Dicasteries and other bodies and offices without prejudice to their autonomy.
-It is responsible to carry out everything that concerns the Representatives of States at the Holy See.
+The Section for General Affairs is responsible for dealing with the following matters concerning the daily service of the Roman Pontiff: to examine those matters outside the ordinary competence of the curial institutions and other bodies of the Apostolic See; and to foster coordination among these dicasteries and other bodies and offices without prejudice to their autonomy.
+It is responsible for carrying out everything that concerns the Representatives of States of the Holy See.
 The current Substitute for General Affairs is Archbishop Edgar Peña Parra.